A Watts family website Ministry of Injustice ! CI5 ! Met Police ! West Midlands Police ! Honest !

 - Private prosecution refers to the initiation of criminal proceedings by a private individual or organisation rather than a public authority such as the Crown Prosecution Service (CPS) in the UK.
 In the UK, private prosecutions have a long history and […]

 - The Lady Chief Justice is the most senior judge in England and Wales, and is responsible for the administration of justice.
-Dame Sue Carr was sworn in as the first Lady Chief Justice of England and Wales on the 1st […]
+The salary of the Lady Chief Justice is £312,510.
+Dame Sue Carr was sworn in as the first Lady […]

 - The Royal Courts of Justice are a grand court building situated in The Strand London England which are located opposite to the Temple Bar Memorial Pillar.
 The Royal Courts of Justice serves as the central court of the High Court […]